earthgecko/skyline/docs/ionosphere.rst

   time series using |tsfresh| to "fingerprint" the data set.
 - This allows the operator to fingerprint and profile what is not anomalous, but normal and to be expected, even if 3sigma will always detect it as anomalous.
+- Further to this, Ionosphere uses the trained data to create 1000s of motifs (small patterns) of what normal is and supplements the feature profile comparisons by evaluating the current potentially anomaly against the 1000s of trained normal motifs from the features profiles.
 - Ionosphere also allows for the creation of layers rules which allow the operator to define ad hoc boundaries and conditions that can be considered as not anomalous for each features profile that is created.